jangxx/VRCMediaAudioMirror/README.md

 Finally, the _Unhook All_ button can be used to reset all attached filters in case you're not happy with the results of the _Retry hooking_ function.

 ![Audio Mirror Status screenshot](github/Audio_Mirror_Status.png)

+## Settings

+The mod only has a few settings:

+- **Volume**: As the name implies, this sets the output volume of the mod to the selected output device from 0.0 to 1.0.
+This setting does not bypass the volume set in Windows for the audio device, so make sure to set that to an appropriate value as well.

+- **Added delay to non mirrored audio**: Setting this to anything higher than 0 will add a delay within the audio filter that is applied after the audio is mirrored.
+This effectively allows you to have the mirrored audio device receive audio earlier than the rest of the game.
+Do note however that this has no effect on video, so if you use this option the audio played in-game will not be in sync with a video from the same player anymore.